Cuttack: The Church of Epiphany

-Other famous temples in Cuttack are Gada Chandi Temple, Khannagar Sai Mandir, Amareswar Temple, Raghunath Jew Temple, Gopal Jew Temple, Nitai Gouranga Matha, Rasabihari Matha, Shyamsundar Matha, Ramakriskna Mission, Maa Jhanjhirimangala Temple, Dolamundai Jagannath Temple, Chahata Ram Mandir, Badambadi Siddhivinayak Temple, Khannagar Kali Mandir, Kalia Boda Shani Temple, etc. Cuttack also houses many churches, including Holy Rosary Church and Oriya Baptist Church.
+Other notable temples in Cuttack include the Gada Chandi Temple, the Khannagar Sai Mandir, the Amareswar Temple, the Raghunath Jew Temple, the Gopal Jew Temple, the Nitai Gouranga Matha, the Rasabihari Matha, the Shyamsundar Matha, the Ramakriskna Mission, the Maa Jhanjhirimangala Temple, the Dolamundai Jagannath Temple, the Chahata Ram Mandir, the Badambadi Siddhivinayak Temple, the Khannagar Kali Mandir, and the Kalia Boda Shani Temple.
+Cuttack also houses many churches, including the Holy Rosary Church and the Oriya Baptist Church.